kodamap/tellooo/README.md

 ```sh
 $ ffmpeg -f dshow -i video="Integrated Camera" -preset ultrafast -vcodec libx264 -tune zerolatency -b 900k -f mpegts udp://127.0.0.1:11111
 ```

+**Note:** If you can't work streaming with ffmpeg and have an error with OpenCV(4.2.0-openvino) like `MFX: Unsupported extension:`, you should donwload `opencv_videoio_ffmpeg420_64.dll` in `opencv\bin`.

+See this forums in details.
+[ValueError: cannot reshape array](https://software.intel.com/en-us/forums/intel-distribution-of-openvino-toolkit/topic/848893)

 ### Video capture does not display